Section 0. This report is an extension of the same author's quintright discussion.

 2 sin x sin y = cos (x − y) − cos (x + y)

-The multiplication rule for the hyperbolic cosine looks very much like the rule for the circular cosine:
+The multiplication rule for the hyperbolic cosine closely resembles that for the circular cosine:

 2 cosh x cosh y = cosh (x − y) + cosh (x + y)